nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 * A response with status code 200 indicates success.
 * A response with a 400 status code indicates that you have included invalid JSON data or that you did not specify the upload target.
-* A response with a 403 status code indicates you passed in an invalid project App ID or API secret.
+* A response with a 403 status code indicates you passed in an invalid project App ID or Private key.

 ## Examples